Warlord.jpg

 Overview

 Dawn is dominated by powerful noble houses.
 The houses manage their great estates and raise soldiers to fight for the Empire.
-Membership of a noble house is achieved by passing the house's Test of Mettle, although a degree of status is assumed by those sons and daughters who have been raised in a house (who are technically yeofolk until they pass their test).
+Membership of a noble house is achieved by passing the house's Test of Mettle, although a degree of status is assumed by those children who have been raised in a house (who are technically yeofolk until they pass their test).

 Each house sets its own test and only the behaviour of those who have passed the test reflects on the house.
 As a result a house must keep the tests difficult to maintain its reputation.
 Those houses that make the tests too easy face the very real risk of having no children placed with them by other nobles - no Dawn parent would want to place their child with a house that is tarnished by mediocrity.